mxwtnb/ampo/README.md

 All functionality is built into a single hook contract in `src/AmpoHook.sol`.
 Unit tests are in `test/AmpoHook.t.sol`.

-The following are the main public methods in the AmpoHook contract:
+The main public methods in the AmpoHook contract:

 **bid()**: called by potential managers to place bids